Music Lists

 Polka music is up-tempo music with a triple-count rhythm (ta-ta-ta, ta-ta-ta...).
 Traditional polkas include lots of fiddle and oomp-pa-pa styles, whereas contemporary polkas are usually found in Country music.

 Two-step and six-step are typical Country dances so the vast majority of music is found in that genre.
-Two-step music has a solid beat of "1,2,3,4" or "1&2, 3&4" with the each count being equal in duration (unlike swing where the & is short).
-Two-step music should have a regular cadence to it and should make you feel like walking (not swinging).
+Two-step music has a solid beat of "1,2,3,4" or "1&2, 3&4" with the each count being equal in duration (unlike swing where the "&" is short).
+Two-step music should have a regular cadence to it and should make you feel like walking, not swinging.
 Two-step music is faster than six-step with typical tempos ranging from 150-200 beats per minute.
-Music is listed by genre and tempo.

 Slow Waltz Music